Reborn!: Reception

-The Reborn! manga is popular in Japan and, according to Mainichi Shimbun, has one of the greatest number of cosplayers in the country.
+The Reborn! manga has been popular in Japan and, according to Mainichi Shimbun, has one of the greatest number of cosplayers in the country.
 In 2007 it was the tenth-bestselling series in Weekly Shōnen Jump, with a total of seven million copies sold; in 2008, its sales increased to 15 million copies.
 Reborn! was among Japan's top-selling series for several years.
 In 2008 the manga sold 3.3 million copies, the country's fourth-bestselling series.
 In 2009 it was the sixth-bestselling series in Japan, with sales of 3,694,323 copies.
 In 2010 Reborn! was the eighth-bestselling series, with sales of 3,479,219 copies.
 The manga was the 24th-bestselling series in 2012, with sales of 1,844,824 copies.
 As of 2016, the manga had over 30 million copies in circulation.
 Reborn!'s second light novel was the third-bestseller in Japan in 2008, with sales of 106,229 copies.
 The anime's DVDs are also popular, sometimes making the Japanese Animation DVD Rankings.

-In November 2014, readers of Media Factory's Da Vinci magazine voted Reborn! #17 on a list of Weekly Shōnen Jump's greatest manga series of all time.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Reborn! ranked #67.
-Reborn! ranked 64th on NHK's Best 100 Anime Ranking poll, hold to honor the medium's 100th anniversary.
+In November 2014, readers of Media Factory's Da Vinci magazine voted Reborn!
+17th on a list of Weekly Shōnen Jump's greatest manga series of all time.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Reborn! ranked 67th.
+Reborn! ranked 64th on NHK's Best 100 Anime Ranking poll, held to honor the medium's 100th anniversary.

 Reborn! has been reviewed a number of times.
 According to Carlo Santos of Anime News Network, although the manga's first volume had a weak plot and its art was "downright messy and crowded" there was "volatile chemistry" between Tsuna and Reborn.
 Popcultureshock.com said that the series was aimed at girls because of the number of male characters, and cited its good combination of artwork and humor.
 A. E. Sparrow of IGN liked its lampooning of the "Mafia concept" and the manga's artwork, saying the "cartoonish characters exist alongside chiseled, well-sculpted figures".
 The series' change in tone evoked a variety of responses; in a ninth-volume review Sparrow said the series "is quickly becoming a great shōnen read in no small part due to this current storyline", noting its evolution since Tsuna began to grow up and the fights became more violent.
 According to Comicbookbin.com, although the fights were well-done and the series was still funny, volume eight of the manga was too violent and ordinary readers might find it strange.
 Ben Leary of Mania Entertainment was lukewarm about the series' darker tone since the eighth volume.
 Praising the fights and the handling of the tournament between the Vongola and the Varia, he missed the series' comedy and hoped it would return after the tournament.
 Manga News praised Akira Amano's progressing art and visually stunning fight, but finds the ending too abrupt when there are still some unanswered questions.